 Assignment percentage Weekly Homework projects: Every week starting from week 3 up to week 45% 14 the students will receive homework assignments related to the material covered in each week of classes.
 The students will have 1 week to work on each homework assignment.
-The assignments will be submitted through SAKAI.
+The assignments will be submitted through Canvas.
 In-Class projects: During class the students will have to work on small-scale 20% assignments (no more than 5-10 minute long).
 The goal of the in-class projects is to facilitate learning and give the students the opportunity to practice on the class material and receive immediate feedback by the instructor.
 One or more of the students will be asked to briefly present his/her solution to this project, followed by a discussion in class.
 One example in-class assignment is: Write a pseudo-code for the given problem using no more than 5 pseudo-code commands/lines.
+The on-line students will have the same class assignments as home assignments.
 Pop-Quizzes: There will be at least 5 unannounced pop-quizzes during the 5% semester.
-The pop-quizzes will test the students on the material covered during the 2 classes prior to the pop-quiz Final Exam: The final written exam will test the students on the entire 30% material covered in this class.
+The pop-quizzes will test the students on the material covered during the 2 classes prior to the pop-quiz.
+The on-line students will complete the quizzes in Canvas.
+Final Exam: The final written exam will test the students on the entire 30% material covered in this class.
 The exam will be taken at the exam period officially scheduled by the University of Florida registrar's office.